zitadel/zitadel/README.md

 * [**OIDC for GO**](https://github.com/caos/oidc) - OpenID Connect SDK (client and server) for Go
 * [**ZITADEL Tools**](https://github.com/caos/zitadel-tools) - Go tool to convert  key file to privately signed JWT

+## Usage Data

+ZITADEL components send errors and usage data to CAOS AG, so that we are able to identify code improvement potential.
+If you'd rather be anonymous or don't have an internet connection, pass the global flag `--disable-ingestion` when using zitadelctl.
+For disabling ingestion for already-running components, execute the takeoff command again with the `--disable-ingestion` flag.

 ## License

 See the exact licensing terms [here](./LICENSE)